Security-Onion-Solutions/securityonion-docs/grid.rst

 Description
 ~~~~~~~~~~~

-This shows the Description entered during Setup.
+The ``Description`` field shows the optional Description you may have entered during Setup.

 Link to InfluxDB
 ~~~~~~~~~~~~~~~~